 In this part, Jenny will formulate initiatives, which are collections of actions into logical packages of work.
 It is likely that an approved initiative is delivered as a project or program.
 Jenny will also assess her list of initiatives to ensure that the organization will focus on the high value and lower risk/effort initiatives first.

 In the Initiatives step, Jenny starts by scrolling down (on the left panel) to review her list of capabilities with the corresponding actions.
 She spots the Digital Marketing capability and decides to start here by selecting the Add (+) function to create an initiative and naming it "Digital Marketing Platform Established".

-To form the Digital Marketing Platform Established initiative, Jenny drags/drops "Define Digital Marketing Strategy, Establish Digital Marketing Technology Platform and Stand-up Digital Marketing Team" Courses of Actions to the Initiative.
+To form the Digital Marketing Platform Established initiative, Jenny drags/drops "Define Digital Marketing Strategy", "Establish Digital Marketing Technology Platform" and "Stand-up Digital Marketing Team" actions to the initiative.

-Jenny continues to formulate her Initiatives until she arrives at the following Initiative map.
+Jenny continues to formulate her initiatives until she arrives at the following initiative map.

-Jenny placed all her Initiatives onto the 2 x 2 and assessed them as illustrated below.
+Jenny placed all her initiatives onto the 2 x 2 and assessed them as illustrated below.